samtron1412/docs/sci/math/math-term.md

 The term secant line refers to a line through two points on a curve.

+# Probability Density Function

+- The probability density function (PDF) is used to specify the probability of the random variable falling within a particular range of values, as opposed to taking on any one value.
+- In probability theory, a probability density function (PDF), or density of a continuous random variable, is a function, whose value at any given sample (or point) in the sample space (the set of possible values taken by the random variable) can be interpreted as providing a `relative likelihood` that the value of the random variable would equal that sample.
+- In other words, while the `absolute likelihood` for a continuous random variable to take on any particular value is 0 (since there are an infinite set of possible values to begin with), the value of the PDF at two different samples can be used to infer, in any particular draw of the random variable, how much more likely it is that the random variable would equal one sample compared to the other sample.

 # Probability Distribution

 - A probability distribution is a mathematical function that provides